caffreb/JCPapers/Mapping-structural-variants-10Dec2019.md

 - Precision of only 2%?????
 - Important to think about the proportion of LINES/SINES correctly
 - Fig5 b & c??
+- Discussion red section??
+- What are the differences in the kits which are used?

+- Are such rearrangements thought to be common? i.e. do similar phenotypes have similar rearrangements?
+Similar locations?